harshal79/Insufficient-Session-Expiration/README.md

-# CVE Request: Insufficient Session Expiration in Nagios Network Analyzer
+# Insufficient Session Expiration in Nagios Network Analyzer

 ## Overview
 A **session management issue** in **Nagios Network Analyzer 2024R1.0.3** allows user sessions to remain valid after logout, enabling potential unauthorized access.
 This vulnerability falls under **Identification and Authentication Failures** and can lead to **account hijacking** and **unauthorized actions**.